JAMstack for All: An Introduction

 JAM of JAMstack stands for,

 A technology stack is not a new thing.
-We have seen many stacks evolved in last couple of decades.
+We have seen many stacks evolved in the last couple of decades.
 An important point to note here is, unlike many of the technology stacks in past, JAMstack is not yet another technology stack.
 It is rather an architectural concept.
-The fundamentals of this stack is based on,
+The fundamentals of this stack are based on,

-The image below shows the conceptual differences between JAMstack and other technology stacks like, LAMP, MEAN and MERN.
+The image below shows the conceptual differences between JAMstack and other technology stacks like LAMP, MEAN, and MERN.

-As a beginner to the JAMstack, you may be learning few things which are eventually myths(or misguided information).
-Here are few that I have heard initially and was proven wrong as I gained more knowledge about this,
+As a beginner to the JAMstack, you may be learning a few things which are eventually myths(or misguided information).
+Here are a few that I have heard initially and was proven wrong as I gained more knowledge about this,

 - JAMstack is only for static apps(pages).